Configure widget settings

 Tip: If you want to duplicate a current widget's configuration as a starting point, select Duplicate in the widget menu.
 ALM Octane adds a widget named Copy of <Widget Name>.

-Update the name and description as needed, and select the graph type.
+Update the widget's name and description as needed, and select the graph type:

-Define the scope of the data to display.
+Define the scope of the data to display by selecting the workspaces and data sets to include.

 Select All my workspaces to compile data from all workspaces in which you are a member.

-- The Workspace field is not supported for agile graphs, such as the Burn Up, Burn Down, Edit Release Forecast, and Cumulative Flow graphs.
+- The Workspace field is not supported for agile graphs, such as Burn Up, Burn Down, Edit Release Forecast, and Cumulative Flow.

 Data Set (for summary widgets)